 Is your business struggling to find labor?
 You are not alone.
 77% of companies are struggling to find the needed talent to fill their open positions.
-This means, filling these open positions is also costing companies more than ever before.
+This means, that filling these open positions is also costing companies more than ever before.
 The hourly rate for warehouse employees has increased by over 10% in the last five years.
-With rising labor costs and an industry wide turnover rate of greater than 30%, the need for automation in material handling is evident.
+With rising labor costs and an industry-wide turnover rate of greater than 30%, the need for automation in material handling is evident.

 Safety has always been a major decision driving factor in the design of material handling systems.
 Ergonomics and a focus on keeping associates and heavy equipment separated have long been driving factors in material handling systems design.
 The advancement of today’s technology has opened the doors for incorporating material handling automation to promote a safer work environment.
 In today’s warehouse, automation is both capable and often associated with a positive return on investment for tasks that were purely manual in the past.
 Incorporating automation to help with things like repetitive tasks and material movement has become commonplace.

 Providing a safer environment through material handling automation does not stop at injury prevention.
 The pandemic introduced a new level of employee safety that can be obtained through material handling automation; employee wellness.
-For many, the days of side by side or assembly line type operations, are over.
+For many, the days of side-by-side or assembly line type operations, are over.
 Automation has proven to help disperse the workforce and limit the possibility of mass exposure.

 - Increased Throughput

 What happens when you mix an eCommerce boom with the rising customer expectation of next day (or same day) shipping?
 You either get overwhelmed or you adapt your systems to handle the increased demand.
 One of the most effective ways to get increased throughput is by increasing the level of material handling automation in a facility.
 Whether it is hardware to handle the additional volume, software changes to help streamline automation or a combination of both, automation is key to increasing throughput without additional labor.